 Every journey begins with a first step

-The first phase of the Moving Giants project saw 48 elephants – matriarchs, cows and calves – translocated in July and August 2018 from VLNR to Zinave National Park.
-The remaining elephants will be moved from 2019 onwards to Peace Parks Foundation co-managed conservation areas in Mozambique that have significant elephant-carrying capacity.
+The first phase of the Moving Giants project saw over 100 elephants – matriarchs, cows and calves – translocated from VLNR to Zinave National Park.
+The remaining elephants will be moved in the coming years.

 In this mammoth move, Peace Parks Foundation will ensure that the elephants’ social groups remain intact and that they flourish in their new habitat through the ongoing monitoring of their wellbeing and enhanced anti-poaching protection efforts.